jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

  - Any tests should use Arquillian.

 * If the quickstart persists to a database, you must use a unique datasource JNDI name and connection URL for the application and for any Arquillian tests that it provides.
 Do not use the JNDI name `java:jboss/datasources/ExampleDS`.
 Failure to use unique names can result in a `DuplicateServiceException` when more than one quickstart is deployed to the same server.

+* Be sure to test the quickstart in JBoss Developer Studio, which strictly enforces Java EE coding rules!

 * If possible, create a cheat sheet for the quickstart to guide users and developers through the example.
 See [Create a Quickstart Cheat Sheet](#create-a-quickstart-cheat-sheet) for more information.